leapp-to/leapp-to.github.io/architecture.md

 ### How is this different from ansible?

-Leapp is event-driven.
+Leapp is message-driven.
 Execution of actors is dependent on data produced by other actors running before them.
 This data is passed around in form of *messages*.
 This is in stark contrast with Ansible where everything has to be specified up front.